selfup/dom.events/_posts/2017-07-24-memoizing-fibonacci.md

 The classic, first introduction to recursion most of us know.

-The problem is, that we then see why tail call optimization is so important.
+The problem is, we immediately see why tail call optimization is so important.
 We don't want to pollute the stack, but how do we do this?

-Ahh, well we create our own sor tof optimization!
+Ahh, well we create our own sort of optimization!

 Here is an example of a basic `fib` function: